TrentBrick/attention-approximates-sdm/README.md

 #### Python Scripts:

+Supporting functions for the Jupyter Notebooks.

 * SDM_Circ_Inter_Funcs.py - Contains lots of heavily used functions including implementing the circle intersection function and fitting the log linear regression to the circle intersection.

-* Associative_Memory_Implementations.py - Handles the algorithmic implementations of all Associative Memory models considered.
+* Implementations_Associative_Memory.py - Handles the algorithmic implementations of all Associative Memory models considered.

+* utils_LearningProjections.py - Called by LearnProjections.ipynb, leverages functions from Implementations_Associative_Memory.py but wraps them in Pytorch backpropagation to learn the projection matrix.

-* Associative_Memory_Data_Processing.py - Loads in and processes the datasets MNIST and Random uniformly distributed patterns.
-This includes randomly choosing a number of patterns as targets and applying random perturbations to them to evaluate the autoassociative convergence properties of the algorithms.
+* Data_Processing_Associative_Memory.py - Applies random perturbations to continuous and binary data inputs to then evaluate the autoassociative convergence properties of various algorithms.

-* Convergence_Functions.py - Code to compute the critical distance of SDM given different parameters.

 #### Folders: